 Students choose certified courses from the start of Year 10 so that learning is more closely matched to the needs of individuals and their aptitude.
 All students study English, maths, science, physical education, general studies and ethics and philosophy.
 Students must also continue with at least one of their languages (French, German or Spanish).
 We offer a range of accreditation including GCSE, BTEC and City & Guilds.
 All our courses can be studied at a higher level in the 6th Form

 We publish a separate prospectus every year and hold an information evening to explain the courses on offer in Year 9.
-We currently offer courses in: art & design, business, catering & hospitality, child development, construction, dance, design and technology, digital photography, drama, French, geography, hair, health & social care, history, IT, media, music, music technology, PE, philosophy & ethics, professional catering, psychology, public services, sociology, sport and textiles.
+We currently offer courses in: art & design, business, catering & hospitality, dance, design and technology, digital photography, drama, French, geography, health & social care, history, IT, media, PE, philosophy & ethics, professional catering, psychology, sociology, sport and textiles.

 In addition to normal curriculum opportunities, all students will have the chance to attend a residential course during their time at the Academy;